What are Facebook ads?

 Setting your budget and schedule

-You really don’t ever want your ad to be defined as ‘Broad’ on the meter to the right-hand side of this screen.
+You don’t want your Facebook ad to be defined as ‘Broad’ on the meter to the right-hand side of this screen (in most cases).

 You might think this is a good thing, but it really isn’t.
 You’ll be spending too much money showing your ads to people that aren’t really interested in your business!